 Nonconforming Use: Any pre-existing structure, object of natural growth, or use of land which is inconsistent with the provisions of this section or an amendment thereto.

+Normal Pool Water Level: The average level of water under normal, pre-storm conditions.

 On site: Located on the lot in question, except in the context of on site detention, when the term means within the boundaries of the development site as a whole.

 Owner: The person or persons having the right of legal title to, beneficial interest in, or a contractual right to purchase a lot or parcel of land.